HoGentTIN/linux-training-hogent/modules/package_management/031_packages_deb_theory.md

 Processing triggers for man-db (2.11.2-2) ...
 ```

 If we use `dpkg -l` to check the status of the `tftpd-hpa` package, we see that it is removed, some configuration (rc) files are left on the system.
 Indeed, the configuration file `/etc/init/tftpd-hpa.conf` is not removed!
-We'll give a solution for that in the next section.
+We'll solve this in the next section.

 ```console
 student@debian:~$ dpkg -l tftpd-hpa | tail -1